chennaaws22/onlinebookstore/README.md

 - Servlet
 - Hibernate
 - MySQL
+- Junit4

 ## Features
-- unitl Now these are the features done
+- Unitl Now these are the features done
 - ✅ Login to the admin dashboard.
 - ✅ Create, delete, list Users who manage the book store.
 - ✅ Create, delete, list Categories.